Acing the MBA Essay Questions – Tips & Reviews

 Below we present some effective strategies for writing short answer essays required by a popular MBA program: the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 We selected Kenan-Flagler for several reasons, not the least of which is that UNC provides a good example of a school with a tradition of exclusively requiring the short-answer essay format for the past several years.

 For these reasons, the best-qualified candidates who are committed to the benefits of online graduate management education apply to UNC.
-In fact, data from U.S. News shows that UNC’s MBA applications during 2018 significantly exceeded the school’s two closest competitors in the publication’s 2019 online rankings.
-About double the number of candidates applied to MBA@UNC as applied to Indiana University’s Kelly Direct online MBA program, and about six times as many applied to UNC than to Carnegie Mellon University’s Tepper School Online Hybrid MBA.
+In fact, data from U.S. News shows that UNC’s MBA applications during 2022 exceeded the school’s two closest competitors in the publication’s online rankings.
+About 45 percent more candidates applied to MBA@UNC than applied to the University of Southern California online MBA program, and more than four times as many applied to UNC than to Carnegie Mellon University’s Tepper School Online Hybrid MBA.

 Clearly, a lot of applicants to both UNC’s on-campus and online MBA programs care about how they might win admission.
 Writing effective short-answer essays comprises a critical component of these candidates’ strategies.